greenspangle/LIN7077_Humanities/assignments/a1_sequence/a1_assignment.md

 Break the problem into two simpler parts and write two helper functions:

 * `old_uk_psp_to_p(pounds1, shillings1, pennies1) -> pennies`
-  This converts any number of pounds, shillings and pence into the equivalent number of pennies.
+  This converts any number of pounds, shillings, and pence into the equivalent number of pennies.
 * `old_uk_p_to_psp(pennies) -> pounds, shillings, pennies`
-  This converts any number of pennies into the equivalent number of pounds, shillings and pennies.
+  This converts any number of pennies into the equivalent number of pounds, shillings, and pennies.

 Then use these two helper functions to write `add_old_uk(pounds1, shillings1, pennies1, pounds2, shillings2, pennies2)`
-in the same way as you did for adding hours, minutes and seconds together.
+in the same way as you did for adding hours, minutes, and seconds together.

 Example test: `assert add_old_uk(0,19,11,19,0,1) == (20,0,0)`